-- 1. If you select to create a new or edit an existing set of application filter rules on the Application filter settings page, in the opened window specify the application for which you want the rules to apply: - To add a set of rules for a user program, click the Select button and select the application executable file. - To add a set of rules for a process, click arrow on the Select button, choose running application and select the process. - 2.
+- 1. In the opened window specify the application for which you want the rules to apply: - To add a set of rules for a user program, click Browse and select the application executable file. - To add a set of rules for a process, click arrow on Browse, choose running application and select the process. - 2.
 Specify rule type: - Allow all all connections will be allowed; - Block all all connections will be blocked; - Custom in this mode you can create a set of rules, that will allow or block different connections. - 3.
 If you chose Custom type, create filtering rules using the following options: - To add a new rule, click New.
-The new rules is added to the end of the list. - To modify a rule, select it and click Edit. - To add a copy of a rule, select the rule and click Copy.
-The copy is added after the selected rule. - To delete a rule, select it and click Delete. - 4.
+The new rule is added to the end of the list. - To modify a rule, select it and click Edit. - To add a copy of a rule, select the rule and click Copy.
+The copy is added after the selected rule.

+- To delete a rule, select it and click Delete. - 4.
 If you selected to create or edit a rule, configure rule settings in the opened window. - 5.
 Use the arrows next to the list to change the order of rules.
-The rules are applied according to their order in the set.

-6. When you finish adjusting the settings, click OK to save changes or Cancel to reject them.
+The rules are applied according to their order in the set. - When you finish adjusting the settings, click OK to save changes or Cancel to reject them.